US Bull-Bear Market Leading Indicator

 Employment in Cyclical Sectors

-Employment in cyclical sectors — Manufacturing, Construction, and Transportation & Warehousing — typically accounts for the majority of job losses during a recession.
-Rises or falls in combined employment in these sectors are a leading indicator of the economy.
-A decline of more than 300K would signal risk-off, while a rise of 500K from the last trough would signal risk-on.
-Employment declined by 264K from its preceding peak of 27.671 million in September 2024, reaching 27.407 million in December 2025, but has since recovered to 27.501 million.
+Rises or falls in employment in cyclical sectors are a leading indicator of the economy.
+The Manufacturing, Construction, and Transportation & Warehousing sectors typically account for the majority of job losses during a recession.
+A combined decline of more than 300K in these sectors would signal risk-off, while a rise of 500K from the latest trough signals risk-on.

 Our test of the new format shows improved responsiveness.
 An investment of $100,000 in the S&P 500 Total Return Index in January 1990 would have grown to $4.1 million by April 2026, but a strategy that switches proportionately to AA-grade corporate bonds as the Bull-Bear risk-off signal increases would have reached $5.7 million.